reefab/dual-budaschnozzle-x-carriage/README.md

 Made for Mendel-style horizontal X-axis printers.
 Has emplacements for four 40mm fans, two on the sides for cooling the buda's radiators and two for cooling the print.

-Requires two short nema17 steppers.
+Requires two short (< 33mm tall) nema17 steppers.
 Designed for 3mm filament but can be changed in the configuration.
 The beltclamps are designed for a gt2 belt.

+Use timing belts instead of a big and small gear.

 ## Status

-Working, with small caveats.

- * The filament is a bit difficult to insert through the extruder.
- * The x-carriage doesn't render correctly in recent versions of openscad for some reasons.
-I had to use netfabb to repair it.
+Working.

- Dozens and dozens of hours of printing have been achieved with this setup, here is some [print results](https://www.flickr.com/photos/reefab_projects/albums/72157651943218993).
+Hundreds of hours of printing have been achieved with this setup, here is some [print results](https://www.flickr.com/photos/reefab_projects/albums/72157651943218993).

 ## Instructions